Patel Brothers: Former locations

 Previously in Canada, Patel Brothers used to operate three stores in the Greater Toronto Area in Scarborough, Etobicoke, and Mississauga, which are now operated by Canada-based Panchvati Supermarket, and a store in Sugar Land in Greater Houston.

 Brands and products

 After Mafat and Tulsi Patel started their career as grocers they changed gears toward prepackaged ethnic foods.
-In 1991, they introduced a variety of authentic foods under the umbrella of Raja Foods LLC, which supplies for 60% of Patel Brothers products.
-Raja Foods LLC operates under seven brands, three of which are Patel Brothers original brands:
+In 1991, they introduced a variety of authentic foods under the umbrella of Raja Foods LLC, which supplies 60% of Patel Brothers products.
+Raja Foods LLC operates under seven brands, four of which are Patel Brothers original brands: